2018 Atlanta Falcons season

 Following a 31–17 loss to the Saints in Week 12, the Falcons fell to 4–7 and failed to match their 10–6 campaign from 2017.
 With a 34–20 loss to the Green Bay Packers, the Falcons fell to 4–9 and suffered their first losing season since the 2014 season.
 Despite beating the Arizona Cardinals 40–14 in Week 15, the Falcons were eliminated from playoff contention for the first time since 2015 with a win by the Minnesota Vikings.
+From 2018 to present, the Falcons have failed to make the playoffs along with having a losing season.
 However, they were able to end their season with a 3 game win streak to finish 7–9.